Are you looking for meditation tips that are easy to follow and practical techniques that you can actually use in daily life?

 A simple and common way it is done:

-- Begin at your toes.
+- Begin at your head.

 Why try it?: Excellent for relaxation and stress relief, especially before bed or after emotionally intense days.